google/travel-impact-model/README.md

 Most contrails dissipate quickly, but for a small fraction of flights, atmospheric conditions align to produce contrails that persist and spread out, trapping heat in the atmosphere.

+**Empty flights:** ISO 14083 defines empty flights as any additional flights with no passengers and no cargo that are required to happen in order to operate a passenger flight (i.e. repositioning flights, maintenance flights, etc).
+It recommends that the GHG emissions for a flight includes any empty flights required for that flight to operate.
+At present, we are unable to support empty flights due to lack of data available.

 ## Data quality